b1tw0rker/virtualXS/README.md

 dnf install virtualXS

-Thats it.
+Thats it!
 After a successfull installation the script will take his place here: /opt/virtualXS.

 By running the new command "vxs" (placed in: /usr/local/bin/vxs) on the shell, the script start's to optimize your machine for virtual hosting purpose.